 Access refers to your user’s permissions and how they are restricted based on roles and responsibilities.
 Permissions should be annually reviewed and access levels granted, revoked, or changed per duties.

 Third-party service providers support your organization’s operations with IT services.
-Your organization should have vendor oversight to ensure services are performed securely and any data shared with vendors is duly protected.
-This includes a process for vetting vendors and their roles and responsibilities, and reviewing vendor contracts for cybersecurity disclosure notification language and confidentiality clauses.
+Your organization should have vendor oversight to ensure no vendor security breaches take place and any data shared with vendors is duly protected.
+This includes a process for vetting vendors and their roles and responsibilities and reviewing vendor contracts for cybersecurity disclosure notification language and confidentiality clauses.

 Your organization should have a tested process and plan in place to respond to a cybersecurity incident.
 Without a formal plan, your customers, employees, IT systems, and even brand can be negatively impacted.
 Your incident response team should include representatives from all major departments and internal or external legal counsel.

-Cybersecurity incidents are constantly evolving and the impacts are becoming more severe.
-Common threats include phishing, malware, account hijacking, removable media, denial of service (DoS) attacks can disrupt or cause damage to your system, network, or data and harm your organization’s reputation.
-You should proactively evaluate your organization’s safeguards to ensure you have protection from these common cyberattack strategies, emerging threats, and risks associated with compliance.
+Cybersecurity attacks are constantly evolving, and the consequences are becoming more severe.
+Common threats like phishing, malware, ransomware, and denial of service (DoS) attacks can disrupt or cause damage to your system, network, or data and harm your organization’s reputation.
+You should proactively evaluate your organization’s safeguards to ensure you’re protected from these common cyberattack strategies, emerging threats, and risks associated with compliance.

 7. Cyber tools: Solutions to defend, detect, & respond to cyberthreats